 5 Expert Ideas for Optimizing eBay Listings

-Earlier this month, we announced a joint partnership with eBay to help sellers grow their businesses like never before.
-Through this partnership, sellers large and small can now use Sellbrite to easily add eBay’s thriving marketplace as a new sales channel and manage it as part of their multichannel business.
+In 2016, we announced a joint partnership with eBay to help sellers grow their businesses like never before.
+Through this partnership, sellers large and small have been able to use Sellbrite to easily add eBay’s thriving marketplace as a new sales channel and manage it as part of their multichannel businesses.

-First, we’re launching the Sellbrite + eBay Seller Growth Program.
-This program was built for sellers who are new to Sellbrite and eBay and offers the following:
+Through the partnership, we launched the Sellbrite + eBay Seller Growth Program.
+This program was built for sellers who are new to Sellbrite and eBay, and it offers the following:

-- Free Basic eBay Store for 3 months
+- Free eBay Premium Store for three months

 Second, we’re creating and sharing a series of new blog posts that provide eBay sellers with the actionable advice and resources they need to boost sales and fuel business growth.

 This blog post is the first piece of content in our new series.
-In it, we’re presenting five expert ideas that every seller can use to optimize their eBay listings in order to sell more products.
+In it, we’re presenting five expert ideas that every seller can use to optimize their eBay listings and sell more products.

-- How to measure and act on the performance of listings
+- How do you measure and act on the performance of listings?

-Based on the answers you come up with, you’ll likely want to make a list of listing page optimization ideas that you can try in order to find out what your customers respond to and engage with best.
+Based on the answers you come up with, you’ll likely want to make a list of ideas for optimizing your listing page that you can try in order to find out what your customers respond to and engage with best.

-These are 5 of the most common optimization ideas the best sellers are making today in order to drive more sales:
+These are five of the most common ideas that eBay experts use to optimize their listings and drive more sales:

-Expert Idea #1: Take Better Photos & Make Them Mobile-Friendly
+Expert Idea #1: Take Better Photos and Make Them Mobile-Friendly

 One of the easiest changes you can make to improve the effectiveness of your listing pages is to simply take better photos of the products you’re selling.
 When it comes to selling products online, high-quality visuals are key.
 Since your buyers don’t have the luxury of walking into your store and picking up your products like they do when they’re interacting with other brick-and-mortar businesses, it’s important that you make professional-grade photography a priority when getting ready to create new listings for products.

-In a resource page on their website, eBay shares 11 most important tips that will help you take photos that sell.
-Here are 6 of those tips:
+In a photography guide from eBay, the company shares 14 important tips that will help you take photos that sell more.
+Here are the six best tips:

 Tip #1.
 Use a plain, uncluttered backdrop.
 Always make sure your product is the primary focus of the photo you take.
 You can achieve this by keeping your photo simple and placing a white backdrop behind your products.
 You can buy backdrops for as little as $20 on eBay.

 Tip #2: Turn off the flash.
 Use diffused lighting.
-Turning off the flash will make it so that you don’t get unwanted shadows or light spots that distract from your product or make parts of your product difficult for buyers to see completely.
+Turning off the flash will prevent unwanted shadows or light spots that distract from your product or make parts of your product difficult for buyers to see completely.

 Tip #4: Capture all angles, details, and blemishes.
-Again, since your buyers don’t have the luxury of picking up and inspecting your product in-person, you have to do everything you can to help them see your product, evaluate its quality, and decide if it’s something they want to ultimately buy from you.
+Again, since your buyers don’t have the luxury of picking up and inspecting your product in person, you have to do everything you can to help them see your product, evaluate its quality, and decide whether it’s something they want to buy from you.
 If your buyers can’t see every angle and detail, they might feel like you’re intentionally hiding something from them and might be reluctant to buy from you.

 Tip #5: Capture detailed close-up shots.
 Again, don’t leave your buyers guessing.
-Give them the opportunity to see your product up close, as if they were picking it up in their hands in a store.
+Give them the opportunity to see your product up close, as if they were picking it up in their hands in-store.

-To see the other 5 tips, explore their guide here.
+To see the eight remaining tips, explore the guide here.

 In addition to taking better photos of your products, you should also make sure the images you upload are mobile-friendly.
 If your potential buyers have issues viewing the images of your products on their smartphones, they will not buy from you.